A panel for the Cleveland Sculptors Network/Getting There from Here

 Luca Buvoli (born Italy, lives in New York) is a multi-media artist whose museum solo shows include the Philadelphia Museum of Art (2001), the M.I.T.
 List Center, Cambridge (2000), ICA in Philadelphia (2007), and gallery solo shows at John Weber Gallery (1995, 1997, 1999) and Hyundai Gallery (2012).
 Group shows include the Utopia Matters (Deutsche Guggenheim Museum in Berlin, 2010), Venice Biennale (2007), Greater New York at P.S.
 1 MoMA (2000), and the 2nd Johannesburg Biennale, South Africa (1997).
 Permanent public commissions are in New York, Houston (Texas), and soon in Seattle.

-Julia Christensen is Assistant Professor of Integrated Media in the Studio Art Department at Oberlin College, where she has additionally served on the faculties of Environmental Studies and TIMARA (Technology in Music and Related Arts).
-Ms. Christensen is a multidisciplinary artist whose work explores systems of technology, consumerism, landscape, and history.
+Julia is a multidisciplinary artist whose work explores systems of technology, consumerism, landscape, and history.
 Her work has exhibited internationally, at venues such as Eyebeam (NYC, NY), 21C Museum (Louisville, KY), Walker Art Center (Minneapolis, MN), Carnegie Museum of Fine Arts (Pittsburgh, PA), and internationally in Finland, Croatia, Greece, and beyond.
 Christensen is a 2013 Creative Capital grantee in Emerging Fields.
 Her work has additionally been supported by the New York State Council on the Arts, Turbulence, and residencies at the Wexner Center for the Arts Film/Video Studio, Experimental Television Center, and The Center for Land Use Interpretation.
-Ms. Christensen is also an active musician in the worlds of new and experimental music.
-She is the founder and director of WAM!: Women and Art Music Ensemble at the Oberlin Conservatory of Music.
-More information.

-Jacob Ciocci is Visiting Professor of Integrated Media at Oberlin College.
+Jacob Ciocci: video clip from Extreme Animals is Visiting Professor of Integrated Media at Oberlin College.
 He is an artist living and working in Brooklyn, NY, and Oberlin, OH.
 In his videos, multimedia installations, websites, and performances, the cultural symbols of our time, both the popular and the obscure, both the contemporary and the recently forgotten confront one another and the viewer on a visceral, emotional, and experiential level.
 He has performed and exhibited at a variety of venues including the New Museum and MOMA in New York, Tate Britain.
 Recent activity includes a comprehensive screening of his video work at Anthology Film Archives and an exhibit at Cooper Cole Gallery in Toronto.

 Cleveland Sculptors Network